supranational/vdf-fpga/README.md

 Once synthesis successfully completes you can register the new image.
 Follow the instructions in <https://github.com/aws/aws-fpga/blob/master/SDAccel/docs/Setup_AWS_CLI_and_S3_Bucket.md> to setup an S3 bucket.
 This only needs to be done once.
 We assume a bucket name 'vdf'.
 Once that is done run the following:

 ```
+# Configure AWS credentials.
+You should only need to do this once on a given
+# host
+#    AWS Access Key ID [None]: XXXXXX
+#    AWS Secret Access Key [None]: XXXXXX
+#    Default region name [None]: us-east-1
+#    Default output format [None]: json
+aws configure

 # Register the new bitstream
 cd obj/xclbin
 KERNEL=vdf